Welcome! I’m pleased to make your acquaintance. I’m a geospatial data scientist who dabbles in spatial and landscape ecology.

 I suppose you’re here to learn a little bit more about me.
 In my undergraduate work, I studied the fine scale site fidelity of northern elephant seals (Mirounga angustirostris) and the home ranges of pumas (Puma concolor).
 These projects resulted in multiple poster presentations and an honors thesis (Home Range Trends of Adult Male Pumas in the Santa Cruz Mountains).
 My undergraduate faculty advisor was Dan Costa and my thesis advisor was Chris Wilmers.

-For my Masters, I’m advised by Bart Grudzinski with my thesis on the site characteristics of beaver dams in southwest Ohio.
+For my Masters, I was advised by Bart Grudzinski.
+My MA thesis was on the site characteristics of beaver dams in southwest Ohio.
 I modeled beaver dam site characteristics using open source tools and created niche models using a logistic regression and a random forest model.